philips-labs/terraform-aws-github-runner/README.md

   workflowJobEvent: WorkflowJobEvent;
 }
 ```
-This extendible format allows more fields to be added if needed.
+This extensible format allows more fields to be added if needed.
 You can configure the queue by setting properties to `workflow_job_events_queue_config`

 NOTE: By default, a runner AMI update requires a re-apply of this terraform config (the runner AMI ID is looked up by a terraform data source).
 To avoid this, you can use `ami_id_ssm_parameter_name` to have the scale-up lambda dynamically lookup the runner AMI ID from an SSM parameter at instance launch time.
 Said SSM parameter is managed outside of this module (e.g. by a runner AMI build workflow).